Techserv-krY/EnOcean_ESP8266_Gateway/README.md

 You can use the Enocean Telegram anywhere.
 Establish a TCP connection on port 9999 - and for the diagnostic port 9998.

+The only thing my Gateway checks out, is it an enocean telegram with the start preffix 0x55 and is the CRC correct.
+If true send the whole telegram or if false reject it.

 I use it with Node-Red.
 A description and how I work with the single EEPs in Node-Red will be available later on.

 OTA & Wifi Manager has been implemented from https://github.com/Pedroalbuquerque/ESPBASE .
 Thanks to them!